Schema for horizontal dials: Early Scottish method (1440) Dürer (1525) Rohr (1965)

 The significant problem is the width of the paper needed in the higher latitudes.

 Benedetti (1574)

-Benedetti, an impoverished nobleman worked as a mathematician at the court of Savola.
+Giambattista Benedetti, an impoverished nobleman worked as a mathematician at the court of Savola.
 His book which describes this method was De gnomonum umbrarumque solarium usu published in 1574.
 It describes a method for displaying the legal hours, that is equal hours as we use today, while most people still used unequal hours which divided the hours of daylight into 12 equal hours- but they would change as the year progressed.
 Benedettis method divides the quadrant into 15° segments.
 Two construction are made: a parallel horizontal line that defines the tan h distances, and a gnomonic polar line GT which represents sin φ.